Airbus A321neo: Manufacturing

 Airbus A321neos awaiting completion at the Hamburg Finkenwerder final assembly line.

 The XLR needs 10–15% more work than an ACF, itself requiring 30% more work than a standard A321neo.
 Engines used for now generate of thrust and could be sufficient, and no more than the already certified are needed for the XLR.
 The XLR is a low-risk, high-commonality variant but more substantial upgrades could include a composite wing or a stretch.

 By April 2020, Airbus had cut the first metal for the centre wingbox, while Safran had begun undercarriage forging production.
 Premium Aerotec will manufacture the specific aft centre fuel tank primary structure, Spirit AeroSystems will build the inboard single-slotted flap, FACC AG will produce a modified belly fairing, while Collins Aerospace and Parker Aerospace are developing the fuel systems.
 By August 2020, Premium Aerotec had started producing the rear centre tank for the first A321XLR in Augsburg, to be transferred to Airbus's Hamburg plant in early 2021.

 By April 2021, a standard A321LR fuselage section had been withdrawn from the Hamburg production line for use as a "pre-industrial system accelerator" to test the integration of XLR-specific systems; at Saint-Nazaire, a nose section was serving as an integration test bed for a new instrument panel assembly, before being used to analyse structural reinforcements needed for the XLR.
-By then, Airbus had completed the first centre wing box 16 months after the first metal cuts, with 200 modifications from the standard design, delivered from Nantes to Hamburg for structural assembly.
 The fuselage sections, wings, landing gear and tailplanes of the first test aircraft were delivered to the Hamburg Final Assembly Line in November, and its structure was completed by early December, among three planned development aircraft, and before entry into service in 2023.

 The first A321XLR prototype was rolled out in May 2022, equipped with CFM LEAP engines.
 The first flight took place on 15 June 2022 from Hamburg.
 However, entry into service was pushed back to 2024 from the initial 2023 date to address fuel tank issues raised by regulators.
 A revised design with special conditions was approved by the United States Federal Aviation Administration in December 2022.